Which class should I choose?

 This is a 2 hour monthly session on Sundays at 11:30 - 13:30pm

-The classes offer an opportunity to experience guided meditation, and to learn simple practices you can take into your life to support and nourish yourself towards greater stillness, peace and harmony.
+The class offer an opportunity to experience guided mindfulness meditation, and to learn simple practices you can take into your life to support and nourish yourself towards greater stillness, peace and harmony.
 Some simple stretching & body work is also included in the class.
-It's a great class to deepen your yoga practice.
+This is a donation based community class suitable for everyone including beginners.

 Pilates & Yoga / Yogalates